hw630590/vps-maker-bot/README.md

 # vps-maker-bot
 A Discord VPS maker bot.

-## This only supports Windows 10 and 11.
-- Running this on a Linux machine will be coming soon.

-# Get Started - Windows
+# Getting Started - Windows
+1. Make sure you have Docker Desktop installed from https://www.docker.com/products/docker-desktop/ and choose Windows - AMD64 or Windows - ARM64 depending on your computer type.
+2. Start Docker Desktop by restarting after the installation and opening it.
-1. pip install discord.py psutil
+3. pip install discord.py psutil
-2. python windowsvpsbot.py
+4. python windowsvpsbot.py
-3. python3 windowsvpsbot.py if you are using python 3.